 Other camp chair models on this list are made for one person, but why stop there?
 Kelty’s Low Loveseat is a totally viable option for camping and even can double down as cheap outdoor furniture for your patio.
 Importantly, it’s a comfy option with a wide (double wide, to be exact) and supportive seat that’s slightly reclined, nice detailing like adjustable armrests and insulated drink holders, and a durable build made of steel and robust, 600-denier polyester.
 Keep in mind that the seat is rather low at just 13.5 inches off the ground (many camp chairs are closer to 18 in.), but the upside is that the Low Loveseat is stable and still pretty easy to get in and out of.

 All that said, there are some notable downsides to choosing a double-wide model.
-The Kelty Low Loveseat is rather heavy at over 15 pounds, and even though it rolls down nicely and includes multiple grab handles, the chair is bulky for hauling.
+The Kelty Low Loveseat is heavy at over 15 pounds, and though it rolls down nicely and includes multiple grab handles, the chair is bulky for hauling.
 The other big issue is cost: You can find two similarly comfortable chairs and save some cash in the process.
-And some won’t love the low-slung design of the Kelty, although they do offer it in a standard version with a taller 19-inch seat height (trade-offs include a heavier weight and noticeably larger packed size).
-But if you want a double chair and don’t mind the inherent compromises, the Low Loveseat is well made and fun.
-Of note: The collection also includes the standard Lowdown Chair and three-person Lowdown Couch, both of which retain the strong focus on comfort and durability.
+And some won’t love the low-slung design, although they do offer it in a standard version with a 19-inch seat height (trade-offs include a heavier weight and larger packed size).
+But if you want a double chair and don’t mind the inherent compromises, the Low Loveseat is well made and reasonably priced.
+The collection also includes the one-person Lowdown Chair and three-person Lowdown Couch, both of which retain the strong focus on comfort and durability.

 See the Kelty Low Loveseat